A Decision Procedure for a Theory of Finite Sets with Finite Integer Intervals: 's Implementation of

 As far as we know there are no benchmarks for a language like $\LINT$.
 There are a couple of benchmarks for languages performing \emph{only} interval reasoning, i.e., intervals cannot be mixed with sets and not all set operators are supported.
 These languages are meant to solve specific verification problems---for instance, model-checking of interval temporal logic \cite{DBLP:journals/cacm/Allen83}.

-Then, besides the case study presented in Section \ref{casestudy}, we have gathered 60 $\LINT$ formulas stating properties of the operators defined in Section \ref{expressiveness}---including all the properties stated in that section. \setlog solves\footnote{These problems and the case study of Section \ref{casestudy} were solved on a Latitude E7470 with a 4 core Intel(R) Core\texttrademark{} i7-6600U CPU at 2.60GHz with 8 Gb of main memory, running Linux Ubuntu 18.04.5, SWI-Prolog 7.6.4 and \setlog 4.9.8-9g.} all the problems in 62.13 seconds thus averaging 1.03 seconds per problem.
-Only 10 problems take more than 1 second of which 2 take more than 5 seconds.
-In particular, \setlog needs more than 19 seconds to solve formula \eqref{pr:snth2}.
+Then, besides the case study presented in Section \ref{casestudy}, we have gathered 60 $\LINT$ formulas stating properties of the operators defined in Section \ref{expressiveness}---including all the properties stated in that section. \setlog solves\footnote{These problems and the case study of Section \ref{casestudy} were solved on a HP Elitebook with 11\textsuperscript{th} Gen Intel(R) Core(TM) i7-1165G7 at 2.80GHz with 32 Gb of main memory, running Linux Ubuntu 24.04.4 LTS, SWI-Prolog 9.3.18-2-g304db6161 and \setlog 4.9.9-2d.} all the problems in 30.6 seconds thus averaging 0.51 seconds per problem.
+Only 9 problems take more than 1 second of which only formula \eqref{pr:snth2} takes more than 5 seconds---it takes 11 seconds.

-The benchmark can be found here \url{http://people.dmi.unipr.it/gianfranco.rossi/SETLOG/setlog-intervals.zip}, along with instructions to reproduce our results.
+The benchmark can be found here \url{https://www.clpset.unipr.it/SETLOG/setlog-intervals.zip}, along with instructions to reproduce our results.